buildkite-plugins/gopath-checkout-buildkite-plugin/README.md

 __This is designed to run with Buildkite Agent v3.x beta.
 Plugins are not yet supported in Buildkite Agent v2.x.__

-A Buildkite plugin to help setup the correct `$GOPATH` for Go projects.
+A [Go](https://golang.org) Buildkite Agent plugin that sets your `$GOPATH` and checks out your project into the correct directory structure.

 ## Example